Netcentric/component-loader/README.md

 import {
   observe,
   run
-  // domReady, for when you have non defered javascript } from '@nc/component-loader';
+  // domReady, for when you have non deferred javascript } from '@nc/component-loader';

 // do a first run
 run();
-// use domReady when you have a non defered javascript.
+// use domReady when you have a non deferred javascript.
 // observe if new components are added to the DOM after that. observe();